Skip to main content

 Git Variants

-For git, unstable, and igc, emacs.nix fetches from https://git.savannah.gnu.org/git/emacs.git via fetchgit.
-The first build reports the correct hash; re-run with --argstr hash "sha256-..." (or edit the gitMeta attrset). postPatch substitutes the recorded revision into lisp/loadup.el so emacs-repository-get-version returns the expected value without a .git directory in the build tree.
-On aarch64-linux, git builds automatically get --enable-check-lisp-object-type added to avoid segfaults.
+The git, unstable, and igc variants build the revision pinned inside emacs-overlay (updated daily upstream, advanced here by just update) and are binary-cache hits from nix-community.cachix.org.
+To pin a different commit, pass --argstr rev "..."emacs.nix then fetches it from https://git.savannah.gnu.org/git/emacs.git via fetchgit; the first build reports the correct hash to pass back via --argstr hash "sha256-...".
+In that case postPatch substitutes the pinned revision into lisp/loadup.el so emacs-repository-get-version returns the expected value without a .git directory in the build tree.
+On aarch64-linux, the overlay’s bases include --enable-check-lisp-object-type to avoid segfaults.

 Consumer Flake Backend Selection